Legal · last updated 6 May 2026

 • Withdraw consent — where processing is based on consent, withdraw it at any time.

-To exercise any right, email hello@penshift.com.
+To exercise any right, email [email protected].
 We respond within 30 days.
 You also have the right to lodge a complaint with the UK Information Commissioner's Office (ico.org.uk) or your local EU supervisory authority.

-8. Children
+10. Children

 Penshift is not directed at children under 13 (or under 16 in jurisdictions that apply that threshold).
 We do not knowingly collect data from children.
 If you believe a child has created an account, contact us and we will delete it.

-9. Security
+12. Security

 We use industry-standard measures to protect data, including TLS encryption in transit, encrypted storage at rest with our hosting and authentication providers, and least-privilege access to internal systems.
 No system is perfectly secure; if a breach occurs that affects your data, we will notify you and the relevant authority within 72 hours as required by UK GDPR.

-10. Changes to this Policy
+13. Changes to this Policy

 We may update this Policy from time to time.
 Material changes will be communicated by email at least 14 days before they take effect.
 The “last updated” date at the top of this page reflects the most recent revision.

-11. Contact
+14. Contact